okta/okta-angular/README.md

 This SDK accepts all configuration options defined by [@okta/okta-auth-js][] and adds some additional options:

 - `onAuthRequired` *(optional)*: - callback function.
-Called when authentication is required.
-If not supplied, `okta-angular` will redirect directly to Okta for authentication.
-This is triggered when a route protected by `OktaAuthGuard` is accessed without authentication.
+Triggered when a route protected by `OktaAuthGuard` is accessed without authentication.
+Use this to present a [custom login page](#using-a-custom-login-page).
+If no `onAuthRequired` callback is defined, `okta-angular` will redirect directly to Okta for authentication.
+- `onAuthResume` *(optional)*: - callback function.
+Only relevant if using a [custom login page](#using-a-custom-login-page).
+Called when the [authentication flow should be resumed by the application](#resuming-the-authentication-flow), typically as a result of redirect callback from an [external identity provider][].
+If not defined, `onAuthRequired` will be called.
 - `isAuthenticated` *(optional)* - callback function.
 By default, [OktaAuthService.isAuthenticated()](https://github.com/okta/okta-auth-js#isauthenticatedtimeout) will return true if **both** [getIdToken()](https://github.com/okta/okta-auth-js#getidtoken) **and** [getAccessToken()](https://github.com/okta/okta-auth-js#getaccesstoken) return a value.
 Setting an `isAuthenticated` function on the config allows you to customize this logic.
 The function receives an instance of `OktaAuthService` as a parameter and should return a Promise which resolves to either true or false.

 ### `OktaAuthModule`